jingelrpg/coc-vft/README.md

 * A retired World War I veteran from a small village near Kraków (Cracow), who was forced as a young man to join the Russian army.
-  He was one of the only survivor on an unspecified minor battle field in the end phase of the war in Eastern Europe.
+  He was one of the only survivor on an unspecified minor battlefield in the end phase of the war in Eastern Europe.
   During an exceptionally dark night, all other soldiers on Russian side were killed by German artillery and a gas attack.
-  While Radek tried to escape the battle field, suddenly all gas got strangely soaked up by the ground and all German soldiers got mysteriously killed and taken away by a giant alien creature,
+  While Radek tried to escape the battlefield, suddenly all gas got strangely soaked up by the ground and all German soldiers got mysteriously killed and taken away by a giant alien creature,